apache/arrow/rust/README.md

 ## Status

 This is a native Rust implementation of Apache Arrow.
+Currently the project is developed and tested against nightly Rust.
 The current status is:

 - [x] Primitive Arrays
 - [x] List Arrays